Business Associate Agreement

 Workforce members may not disclose PHI to a business vendor, service provider or any other non-workforce members without a fully executed BAA or other appropriate authorization.

-This policy defines when a BAA is required, the procedure to complete a BAA and the responsibilities for the organizations business units when a BAA is obtained.
+This policy defines when a BAA is required, the procedure to complete a BAA and the responsibilities for the business units when a BAA is obtained.

-Primary Guidance To Which This Policy Responds
+Primary Guidance to Which This Policy Responds

 HIPAA Rules 45 CFR § 160.103, 45 CFR 164.502(e), 164.504(e), 164.532(d) and (e)